coreygirard/swarm/docs/specification.md

 This defines an agent named `average`, with four *subagents*: `init`, `run`, `a`, and `b`.

+#### Subagents

+A subagent can be modelled as a combination of two things: a `function`, and a `queue`.
+The `queue` can be appended to by any subagent, including the subagent who owns the queue.
+As long as there are objects in the queue, the subagent pops objects from it and executes the `function` with the object as input.

 **Agents** have two specially named parts